saqibj/LAMP-WordPress-Installer/README.md

 - Ensure that the necessary ports (80 for HTTP) are open on your server's firewall.
 - The script must be run as root to perform all the required tasks.
+- The script preconfigures PHPMyAdmin to use the MySQL root password provided during the prompt.